lukedickens/asp_recipe_graphs/README.md

 OPTIMUM FOUND
 ```

 This shows the type substitution with the minimal cost with respect to the size of the secondary substitution set, assuming a 0-1 distance for types.
 (See [BDD+24] for alternative cost measures).
 The minimal cost substitution is implemented using Clingo's `#maximise` operator, maximising the overlap between the two type functions, in this case `tf_spaghetti_pomodoro` and `tf_spaghetti_pomodoro_sub`.
+The `'0'` flag directs Clingo to compute all answer sets, whereas the `'--quiet=1'` flag directs Clingo to display only the answer set representing the optimum solution.

 # General Usage